Skip to content

 💡

-Pro tip: Some parents have success with a floor mattress or toddler bed (low to ground) as an intermediate step.
+Pro tip: Some parents have success with a floor mattress or toddler bed (low to the ground) as an intermediate step.
 If your child won't stay in a twin bed, try a floor mattress for a few months, then transition again.

 ☀️Dropping Naps: The Great Toddler Tragedy